Summer's natural aromatherapy essentials

 'THE' Holiday Essential

 With limited space in your Summer suitcase or handbag, and so many wonderful essential oils to choose from, how do you pick just one to take on holiday?
-If I had to choose, the best Summer holiday essential oil for me would be Lavender because it is so versatile and you can apply it neat!
+If I had to choose, the best Summer holiday essential oil for me would be Lavender because it is so versatile and you can even apply small amounts neat in emergencies!
 It calms nerves, is soothing, cooling, analgesic, antiseptic and anti-inflammatory.
 It also aids sleep and is a natural insect repellent!
 Practically a whole First Aid Kit in one small bottle!

 So, whilst you’re out enjoying the sun this year, remember that Summer - whilst a fabulous time of year - can have its challenges; though essential oils can help support and re-balance you.
 Above all else this sunny season, don’t forget to enjoy your oils - they’re essential!